cloudnative-pg/cloudnative-pg.github.io/content/blog/building-images-bake/index.md

 There are a few important points to highlight:

 - The `extensions` variable is a list of extensions that we want to include in the image.
-In our recipe we are using `pgvector`, but you can add any others as needed.
+In our recipe we are using `pgvector`, but you can add others as needed.
 - The `dockerfile-inline` variable contains our Dockerfile definition, which cannot be used remotely.
 We will explain why later.
 - The `target` and the `tgt` values share the same name, but you can use any name you prefer.